JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compilation.rst

    * :file:`configure`, script that creates a :ref:`configuration` file :file:`profile_mesonh` in the conf/ directory with an extension reflecting the different choices made automatically to match the computer on which you install Meso-NH.

-   * :code:`export MAKE_FLAGS='-j 8'`, optional command to speed up the compilation on up to 8 parallel processes.
+   * :code:`export MAKEFLAGS='-j 8'`, optional command to speed up the compilation on up to 8 parallel processes.
 You can change the number of processes according to the number of cores available for the compilation.
 If you do not set this variable, the default value is 1 process.

    * :file:`make`, command that compiles the code